Montessori Parenting: Raising Independent and Confident Children

 The Montessori approach emphasizes the use of specific materials that are designed to support the child’s natural development.
 Montessori style toys will set you up for success.
 Here are some tips for using the Montessori methods and materials:

-• Provide materials that are developmentally appropriate for the child’s age and abilities
+• Provide materials that are developmentally appropriate for the child’s age and abilities for the montessori classroom

 • Introduce materials one at a time and allow the child to explore them at their own pace